Academic Catalog

 PHIL 22300 Introduction to the Philosophy of Art (LA)

 An overview of the historically significant problems and movements in the aesthetics and philosophy of art, addressing questions such as the source of value of art, its relationship to social and psychological functioning, and its cultural and historical significance.
-Prerequisites: One liberal arts course.
+Prerequisites: One 3-4 credit liberal arts course.
 (IRR)

 Attributes: HM, TIII